faubion-hbo/github-actions-exporter/README.md

     #- host.containers.internal:9999
 ```

-Then start up `prometheus` with your container tool of choice, e.g. `docker`:
+Finally, you can then run `prometheus` with your favorite container tool, e.g. `docker`:

 ```sh
 docker run \